ngi-nix/ngi_website_content/blogs/PerlDivingWithNix.md

 perl5.34.0-Barcode-ZBar> ZBar.xs:202:9: error: too few arguments to function 'zbar_version'
 ```

-Hmmmm it seems this module was last updated in 2009 and since then the `zbar` project has been forked and continued developing.
-ZBar project now uses semver versioning while the module is stuck in the past with `major.minor` versioning.
+Hmmmm on investigation it seems this module was last updated in 2009 and since then the `zbar` project has been forked and continued developing.
+The ZBar project now uses semver versioning while the module is stuck in the past with `major.minor` versioning.

 Nixpkgs topping repology's list for [Projects up to date](https://repology.org/repositories/statistics/newest) obviously meant that it wasn't slouching when it came to zbar and had zoomed ahead of the Perl module to version `0.23.90` (it was never clear what version the module was expecting but 2009 put it at either `0.9` or `0.10`).